 Chemicals in Products

 Our dependency, directly or indirectly, on chemicals is so high that it is almost impossible to find a product that does not have added synthetic chemicals as an important constituent of the product material.
-As part of the product design, synthetic chemicals are either added intentionally to enhance the product’s quality, appearance, performance, or they are used in their processing.
-However, presence of chemicals in various products pose serious environmental and health hazards thus, making the management of these products an area of grave concern, both upstream and downstream.
+As part of the product design, synthetic chemicals are either added intentionally to enhance the product’s quality, appearance, performance; or they are used in the processing of the product.
+The presence of chemicals in various products pose serious environmental and health hazards.

 Latest From Toxics Link